kasongoyo/jabali/README.md

 ## Usage

 ### Default Usage
 In the default module, jabali is plugin with all of it's modules

-Simple example
+Sample example
 ```bash
 const jabali = require('jabali')